 GA assigns Index numbers automatically to all Custom Dimensions.
 We will use the Index number later for referencing the Custom Dimension on GTM.

 Step 2: Add Variables on GTM

-If you followed all the steps in my previous post on this series you might have created this variable already.
+If you followed all of the steps in my previous post in this series, you might have created this variable already.
 If not, just create a data layer variable in GTM.
 It will be used for retrieving the Sitecore campaign activity name (scCampaignName) from the data layer.